 The Immigration and Refugee Protection Act (IRPA) (Canada) permits a foreign national to apply for a work permit, if necessary, where they will be engaging in "work" in Canada.
 Work permits are assessed and issued under one of the following programs: 1.
 International Mobility Program (IMP); or 2.
+Temporary

-Temporary Foreign Worker Program (TFWP).
+Foreign Worker Program (TFWP).
 The IMP allows for foreign nationals to apply for a work permit directly to Immigration, Refugees, and Citizenship Canada (IRCC).
 Most IMP work permit categories are based on reciprocity and multi/bilateral agreements with other countries, such as the Canada-U.S.-Mexico Agreement ("CUSMA"), which replaced the North American Free Trade Agreement ("NAFTA"), and the General Agreement on Trade in Services.
 The IMP is primarily for high-skilled and high-wage occupations, but also includes work permits under the working holiday category.
-Work permits issued under an IMP category are usually employer-specific, although some categories allow for open work permits, including spousal work permits and postgraduate work permits.
+Work permits issued under an IMP category are usually employer-specific, although some categories allow for open work permits, including spousal work permits and postgraduate work permits, the latter two of which are expected to be curtailed by the IRCC starting in late 2024.
 All employer-specific work permits under the IMP require an Offer of Employment through an online employer portal prior to the submission of a work permit application.

 The Temporary Foreign Worker Program (TFWP) is managed by Employment and Social Development Canada (ESDC) and is based on employer demand to fill specific positions.
-Employers must demonstrate that they have made efforts to find a Canadian for the position before filing a Labour Market Impact Assessment (LMIA) application with ESDC to support the foreign national's job offer.
+Employers must demonstrate that they have made efforts to find a Canadian for the position a Labour before filing Market Impact Assessment (LMIA) application with ESDC to support the foreign national's job offer.
 As it is an employer-driven process, an LMIA approval allows a foreign national to apply for an occupation and employer-specific work permit.
 Foreign nationals who require a visa to travel to Canada must file their work permit application at a visa post.
 Visa-exempt applicants may apply for their work permits at the port of entry.